kyma-project/telemetry-manager/docs/contributor/performance-tests/metrics/metrics.md

 ### Workload generating huge amount of metrics

-This scenario will test a single endpoint with huge amount of data, Avalanche load generator deployed with a single pod instance and configured with 1000 distinct metrics and 20 metric series for each metric with 10 labels.
+This scenario tests a single metric endpoint with huge amount of data, Avalanche load generator deployed with a single pod instance and configured with 1000 distinct metrics and 20 metric series for each metric with 10 labels.

+Setup:

+Avalanche load generator configuration:
+- Metric Count: 1000
+- Metric Series: 20
+- Number of label: 10

-Metric count increased in 1000 steps to find out limit of metric agent.
+Metric count was increased in 1000 steps to find the limit of the metric agent.

 Following graph shows max stable load from single target with huge amount of metric data.
 ![Peak accepted metric points](./assets/single-target-peak-metric-point.jpg)

-Metric agent reach max `7K metric points/sec` from a single metric target, with 6000 metrics with 20 metric series.
-With this test scenario measured raw metric payload size was `~51MB`
+Metric agent reached max `7K metric points/sec` from a single metric target, with 6000 metrics with 20 metric series.
+In this test scenario the measured raw metric payload size was `~51MB`

-Here we tested a second configuration to determine impact of different metric series on metric agent, for the test metric series increased from `20` to `30` , distinct metric amount started from `1000` and increased in `1000` steps to until reach limit of metric agent.
+Another test was performed to determine the impact of different metric series on metric agent.
+For this the test metric series were increased from `20` to `30`, distinct metric count started from `1000` and increased in `1000` steps until the limit of metric agent was reached.
-Metric agent reach a peak of `~7K metric points/sec` (yellow line from graph above) with `4000` distinct metric.
-With this setup measured raw metric payload size was `~31MB`
+Metric agent reached a peak of `~7K metric points/sec` (yellow line from graph above) with `4000` distinct metric.
+In this setup the measured raw metric payload size was `~31MB`

-In both configuration metric agent reach a peak of `~7K metric points/sec` independent size of raw metric data, raw metric payload size has no impact on metric agent performance.
+In both the configurations metric agent reached a peak of `~7K metric points/sec` independent size of raw metric data, thus raw metric payload size has no impact on metric agent performance.

-In both configuration Avalanche load generator generate `120K metric points/scrape`
+In both configurations Avalanche load generator generated `120K metric points/scrape`

 > **NOTE:** Avalanche load generator resources have to be changed for this scenario, for this test CPU settings changed to 400m and Memory to 1Gi
 ### Have multiple workloads across different nodes